arpatell/comp423-course-notes/docs/index.md

 # Welcome to Aaron's Course Notes

-This is my home page.
-I will use it to organize and share my course notes.
+This is my course notes page.
+Please explore some pages using the tabs or search above.